 RULE 7.6.
 CONSIDERATIONS FOR GRANTING PERMITS.
+[Amended October 8, 2024]

-In deciding whether or not to issue a well, drilling, transport, permit amendment or operating permit, and in setting the terms of the permit, the Board will consider Chapter 36, Texas Water Code, the District Act and rules, the application, and all other relevant factors, including, but not limited to, (1) the management plan; (2) the quality, quantity, and availability of alternative water supplies; (3) the impact on other landowners and well owners from a grant or denial of the permit, or the terms prescribed by the permit including whether the well will interfere with the production of water from exempt, existing or previously permitted wells and surface water resources; (4) whether the permit will result in a beneficial use and not cause or contribute to waste; and (5) if the applicant has existing production permits that are underutilized and fails to document a substantial need for additional permits to increase production.
+- 1. In deciding whether or not to issue a well, drilling, transport, permit amendment or operating permit, and in setting the terms of the permit, the Board will consider Chapter 36, Texas Water Code, the District Act and rules, the application, and all other relevant factors, including, but not limited to, - a. the Management Plan; [Amended/renumbered October 8, 2024] - b. the quality, quantity, and availability of alternative water supplies; [Renumbered October 8, 2024] - c. the impact on other landowners and well owners from a grant or denial of the permit, or the terms prescribed by the permit including whether the well will interfere with the production of water from exempt, existing or previously permitted wells and surface water resources; [Renumbered October 8, 2024] - d. whether the permit will result in a beneficial use at the location(s) and not cause or contribute to waste; and [Amended/renumbered October 8, 2024] - e. if the applicant has existing production permits that are underutilized and fails to document a substantial need for additional permits to increase production; and [Amended October 8, 2024] - f. if the simulated drawdowns indicate that the permitted production will cause unreasonable impacts as defined by Rule 16.4.6. - 2.
 If no person notifies the general manager of their intent to contest the application, and if the general manager does not contest the application, the application will be presented directly to the Board for a final decision.
 The Board may grant or deny the application, in whole or in part, table or continue the application to hear additional evidence, or refer the application to the hearings examiner for a complete hearing.
 Applications will not be considered administratively complete until all applicable fees are paid to the District.
-[Amended June 12, 2012]
+[Amended June 12, 2012] [Amended April 11, 2023] - 3.
+If the District determines that the permitted production is predicted to cause unreasonable impacts as defined by Rule 16.4.6 based on results from aquifer pumping tests and/or groundwater modeling results, the District shall require of the permittee one or both of the following [Amended April 11, 2023] [Renumbered October 8, 2024]: